participedia/api/doc/new_methods_mapping.md

 Currently: `facilitated boolean`
 New: `facilitator yes|no`

-facilitated is currently a boolean
+facilitated is currently a boolean, needs to be text "yes" or "no"

-Action: rename to facilitators
+Action: rename to facilitators, map true values to "yes" , false values to "no"
-Question: remain boolean or map to yesno?

 ### files, images